isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 First, using the queryModelTrainingSQL function above, we get information about the model training, which is really useful.
 It will show a number of training iterations, where in each iteration, there's a learning rate.
-When a model is fitting well, you'll see a big jump in the magnitude of the learning rate.
+When a model is fitting well, you should see a big jump in the magnitude of the learning rate.
 Also it needs to train for a number of iterations.
 In unsuccessful fittings, the model will not progress beyond just a few iterations.
-Here's the `Google training module <https://developers.google.com/machine-learning/crash-course/reducing-loss/an-iterative-approach>`_ on this topic.
+Here is the `Google training module <https://developers.google.com/machine-learning/crash-course/reducing-loss/an-iterative-approach>`_ on this topic.

-Secondly we can get information about the features themselves, such as the mean and quartiles of each gene in this case.
+Second, we can get information about the features themselves, such as the mean and quartiles for each gene.

-Then, one of the most important calls will be to get the feature weights.
+Finally, one of the most important calls will be to get the feature weights.
 Since this is a regularized regression, which is controlled using the L1 and L2 parameters, variables that are less helpful in the classification will have weights that will shrink to zero.
 We show the weights in an absolute value sorted order.

 In supervised machine learning, each sample has a known label.
-Here it's the tissue type.
+In this example, the label is the tissue type.
 When the model is used to predict a label for a sample, we will either get it right or get it wrong.
 We can call the label of the sample either 'cohort 1 positive' or 'cohort 1 negative (i.e. cohort 2 positive).
-Then our model makes a predition on whether the sample is 'cohort 1 positive' or not, making it a boolean value (true or false).
+Then our model makes a prediction on whether the sample is 'cohort 1 positive' or not, making it a boolean value (true or false).

 To determine if our model is doing well, we use classification metrics like recall and precision.
 Precision is the fraction of true positives over combined true and negative positives.